saptarshineilsinha/SSAOParameterAnalysis/README.md

  ![WorkFlow Diagram](https://raw.githubusercontent.com/saptarshineilsinha/SSAOParameterAnalysis/master/doc/ParameterAnalysisWorkFlow.PNG)

- ## Brief Overview of the Project
+ ## Brief Description of the Framework

- The main SSAO algorithms is contained in the sub-project "SSAOParameterAnalysis\sponza1\public\scripts\ssao_cleanedCode".
+ The SSAO algorithms are contained in the sub-project SSAOParameterAnalysis\sponza1\public\scripts\ssao_cleanedCode .
  This project contains ssao shaders for Crytek , StarCraft II ,Horizon Based Ambient Occlusion,Alchemy AO, Scalable ambient occlusion and Volumetric AO.
  The pipeline sets the ssao-pass to the desired algorithm and currently we output the ssao with desired blur to rendered target for parameter analysis.
-The project also contains three kinds of Blur passes (Box Blur,Gaussian Blur and the Bilateral Filter).
+ The sub-project also contains three kinds of Blur passes (Box Blur,Gaussian Blur and the Bilateral Filter).
- Our goal is to find the best algorithm with the correct set of parameters for a particular scene.
+ The xml3D exporter is used to get the xml3D files (html and javascript) for a particular model (.blend file) Our goal is to find the best algorithm with the correct set of parameters for a particular scene.
  Finally we can generalize to get the best algorithm and parameters for a particular scene.
  This give us the best algorithm based on visual perception that can be used for a particular scene.